 NEUROSCI 399-0 provides course credit to students who choose to do mentored independent research in Neuroscience or a related Allied Field.
 With a commitment of at least 10 hours per week, students will learn practical laboratory skills and troubleshooting as well as intellectual and analytical skills through a laboratory project.
 Research must be related to Neuroscience.

-In order to receive a grade for NEUROSCI 399-0, students are required to submit a 1-2-page summary of your research.
+In order to receive a grade for NEUROSCI 399-0 for fall 2023, students are required to submit a 1-2-page summary of their research.
+If you plan to take NEUROSCI 399-0 in the winter, simply add one paragraph at the end of your summary stating that you will continue your research and add a timeline.
 This summary must be written with and approved by your faculty mentor.
-We suggest you give the summary to be reviewed by your mentor the week of November 30th.
+We suggest you give the summary to be reviewed by your mentor by November 30th.